 Automatic database backups turn a failed upgrade, a bad deployment, or an accidental DELETE into a restore job with a recent recovery point.
 A scheduled logical dump is often the simplest way to keep a current copy of schemas and data outside the running database server.

 Current MySQL systems use mysqldump, while current MariaDB packages prefer mariadb-dump.
 Both clients can export schemas, routines, events, triggers, and table data as SQL that can be replayed later.
-A wrapper script keeps the dump options, compression, filenames, and retention policy consistent, and cron runs that script on a fixed schedule without exposing the password in shell history.
+A wrapper script keeps the dump options, compression, filenames, and retention policy consistent, while cron runs that script on a fixed schedule without exposing the password in shell history.

 $ sudo install --directory --owner=root --group=root --mode=0700 /var/backups/mysql